For 1,000 years, this rare piece of old growth cypress forest has thrived in this wetland near Indiantown.

-You can’t just stop by the Barley Barber Swamp and you can’t wander on your own.
-Visitors must reserve a spot on a free guided tour and stay with the group as it slowly walks the 1.1 mile boardwalk.
+Because the area adjoins a Florida Power and Light plant near Indiantown, you still can’t just stop by the Barley Barber Swamp and wander on your own.
+Visitors must reserve a spot on a free guided tour at least two days in advance and stay with the group as it slowly walks the 1.1 mile boardwalk.

 The highlight of the walk are several huge and ancient cypress trees — among the largest in the United States — but the entire walk traverses a lovely landscape thick with ferns and draped with epiphytes.
 Along the way, you also see a mound built by ancient Indians.
 If you’re lucky (and we were) you may spot one of the bald eagles that nest on the FPL land.

-To tour Barley Barber, you make reservations and sign in at the Seminole Inn in Indiantown at 772-597-3777.
-(And, take my advice: Plan to have lunch there before or after your tour.
+To tour Barley Barber, you make reservations and sign in at the Seminole Inn in Indiantown via its website.
+(And, take my advice: Plan to have lunch at the historical Seminole Inn before or after your tour.
 Here’s why.)
-You’ll be asked for identification and you must sign a waiver.
-From the inn, you board a bus and on the way to swamp watch an orientation movie.
+You’ll be asked for photo identification and you must sign a waiver.
+From the inn, you board a bus and on the way to the swamp watch an orientation movie.

 The tours are run by the Treasured Lands Foundation with funding from FPL.
-Executive Director Charles Barrowclough said response to the opening of the swamp has been “overwhelming” with many tours booked in upcoming days.
+Executive Director Charles Barrowclough said interest in the swamp has been “overwhelming” with many tours booked in advance.

 Who was Barley Barber?
 Barrowclough says little is known about him except that he was an early homesteader.
 The story goes that he disappeared after killing his half-Seminole logging partner over the Indian’s wife.
 Love those Old Florida stories!